 From the "Channels" page, Tap on the " + " symbol.
+(The symbol is blue if a channel can be added, but grey if no further channels are available).

 A channel number is allocated for the data stream, and a page is loaded with the current settings.